Victorian Turkish baths: The decline of the Victorian Turkish bath

 The rapid rise of the Victorian Turkish in the second half of the 19th century was due to the impact of a number of factors including the cholera epidemics of the previous decades, the permissive (rather than mandatory) Public Baths and Wash-houses Acts of the 1840s, the lack of even basic washing facilities in overcrowded homes, and the lack of medical knowledge during a 19th-century which was still without safe basic pain killers.

 The Victorian Turkish bath offered personal cleansing opportunities, usage as a therapy, (especially for complaints such as rheumatism and gout), and a leisure activity for those with money and time enough to take advantage of it.
 This was evident as early as 1861 when a group of 221 men visiting the newly opened City Baths in London were asked why they had come.
 Only 67 hoped to ease or cure an ailment, 154 (c.70%) went because they enjoyed it, while none admitted to using it for personal cleansing.

 In the 20th century, the gradual rise in the number of homes with hot and cold running water lessened the need for using the bath as a personal cleansing agent.
 The increasing effectiveness of drugs as painkillers and (following World War II) as curative agents, together with an exponential growth in medical knowledge, had virtually ended the use of the Turkish bath as a therapy.

 During the interwar period, the bath was seen more as a leisure activity, and some local authorities, for example, Cardiff (1958), Blackpool (1965), and Nottingham (1975), were still opening them after World War II.

 But post-war rising fuel and staffing costs made running Victorian Turkish baths more expensive.
-And there were now cheaper alternatives available such as the free-standing Finnish sauna, and the prefabricated plastic steam room.
-Neither of these alternatives gives the same type of sweating experience as the Victorian Turkish bath.
-But for the post-war generation it was close enough, and the new self-contained baths were soon being seen as ideal facilities for incorporating into hotels, health clubs, and wellness centres.
+Cheaper alternatives, such as the free-standing Finnish sauna and the prefabricated plastic steam room, became available.
+Although neither of these alternatives provides the same type of sweating experience as the Victorian Turkish bath, the experience was close enough to satisfy the post-war generation.
+The new self-contained baths were soon regarded as ideal facilities for incorporating into hotels, health clubs, and wellness centres.

 That such baths gained such rapid popularity is due in no small measure to the earlier acceptance of the Victorian Turkish bath which, over time, seamlessly transitioned to the less expensively provided forms of hot-air bath.
 The Victorian Turkish bath, which the new baths are replacing, is a component of that part of hydropathy which has moved from being a medical treatment to a leisure activity.